 I'm best labeled as a geomorphologist.
 Landscapes are, in part, a product of erosion, and my work aims to decipher clues about the patterns and rates of erosion recorded in landforms.

-Landscapes record the history of erosion, so it's sometimes possible to understand the rate and magnitude of erosion processes using geomorphology.
-Erosion is usually most dynamic in steep, rugged, landscapes, so as a geomorphologist I'm particularly drawn to high-mountain regions.
-I'm currently focused on tropical mountains, specifically those that show signs of past ice erosion.
-My work uses a combination of terrrestrial cosmogenic nuclide methods and remote sensing to describe the timing and process of glacial erosion in these landscapes.
+Erosion is especially dynamic in rugged landscapes, so as a geomorphologist I'm particularly drawn to high-mountain regions.
+I'm currently focused on a few tropical mountain belts, specifically those that show signs of glacial erosion.
+My work uses a combination of terrrestrial cosmogenic nuclide methods and remote sensing to describe the timing and nature of glacial erosion in these landscapes.

 Referenced in the Following News Items: